Redefining Open Loop in Transit Ticketing with UWB

 UniTiAg improves business-level interoperability compared to closed-loop ticketing where business-level cross-TA interoperability does not exist.
 Using ubiquitous, worldwide-present TSMPs can improve UniTiAg’s business-level interoperability and make it comparable with cEMV’s where we still have Visa loop, Mastercard loop, etc.

-UWB technology, plus smart device wallets such as Apple, Google and Samsung wallets *), plus UniTiAg can solve the interoperability problem on all levels and open the ticketing loop.
+UWB technology, plus CRDs, plus UniTiAg can solve the interoperability problem on all levels and open the ticketing loop.

 *) No UniTiAg affiliation with the mentioned entities is implied.